 - Cell phone

 - Bookkeeping software

 - An external hard drive to keep information in a safe location in case your computer crashes

-- Secure data storage for client files
+- Secure online data storage for client files

 - Basic office supplies (paper, folders, staplers, pens, etc.)

 - Filing cabinets

 - Utilities if renting an office space (gas, electric, water)

 - Rent/lease for an office space